hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 The proposed TSS solution is based on Groth21.

 Groth21 is a non-interactive, publicly verifiable secret-sharing scheme where a dealer can construct a Shamir secret sharing of a field element and confidentially yet verifiably distribute shares to multiple receivers.
 It includes a distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders.

 #### Overview
 Here, the word participant describes parties producing the aggregate signature and aggregate public key.

-Each scheme participant will receive its own persistent EC private key from an external source and all participants' EC public keys.
+Each scheme participant will receive its persistent EC private key from an external source and all participants' EC public keys.

 This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys is outside the scope of this proposal.

 Participants can hold one or more shares, each of which can be used to sign a message.
-The goal is to generate an aggregated signature that is valid if a threshold number of individual signatures are combined.
+The goal is to generate an aggregated signature valid if a threshold number of individual signatures are combined.
 Each participant brings their own Elliptic Curve (EC) key pair (private and public).
-They share their public keys with all other participants while keeping their private keys secure.
+They share their public keys with all other participants while securing their private keys.
 Before the protocol begins, all participants agree on the cryptographic parameters.
-When initiating the protocol for the first time, a participant directory is needed.
+A participant directory is needed when initiating the protocol for the first time.
 This directory includes the number of participants, each participant’s EC public key, and the shares they own.
 Each participant generates a random private key and distributes it among the others.
 This allows for verification and aggregation of signatures produced by all shares.
-Using mathematical functions, a value derived from this random private key is created for each share.
-Each value is encrypted with the share owner's public key, ensuring only the intended recipient can read it.This setup allows participants to share secret information securely.
+A value derived from this random private key is created for each share using mathematical functions.
+Each value is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
+This setup allows participants to share secret information securely.
 When a message is created, all encrypted values are included.
 Only the intended receivers can decrypt their respective portions of the secret element.
 This setup allows participants to share secret information securely.
 The message also contains additional information necessary for signature validation.
 Upon receiving the message, each participant decrypts the information encrypted with their public key, aggregates it, and generates a private key for each owned share.
 They also retrieve a public key for each share in the system to validate signatures.
 Individual signing can now begin.
 Participants use the private information of their shares to sign messages.
 When signatures from all shares are combined, an aggregated signature is created.
 This aggregated signature can be validated using the combined value of the public shares in the directory.
 The process restarts whenever the number of participants or the shares assigned to each change.
-However, to maintain consistency, the originally generated group public key remains unchanged.
+However, the initially generated group public key remains unchanged to maintain consistency.
 New secret information for shares is created using existing data, ensuring that the aggregated signature can still be verified with the original group public key.

 #### Implementation details
 The following section describes the TSS process in a scheme distributing 10 shares over 4 participants, from a particular participant P₁ point of view, after the key distribution is complete: